engisalor/corpusama/README.md

 Support comes from the [Humanitarian Encyclopedia](https://humanitarianencyclopedia.org/) and the [LexiCon research group](https://lexicon.ugr.es/) at the University of Granada.
 See the paper below for references and funding disclosures.

-Dependencies include these academic works, which have their corresponding bibliographies: [Stanza](https://github.com/stanfordnlp/stanza), [FreeLing](https://nlp.lsi.upc.edu/freeling/) and [fastText](https://github.com/facebookresearch/fastText).
+Dependencies have included these academic works, which have their corresponding bibliographies: [Stanza](https://github.com/stanfordnlp/stanza), [FreeLing](https://nlp.lsi.upc.edu/freeling/) and [fastText](https://github.com/facebookresearch/fastText).

 Subdirectories with a `ske_` prefix are from [Sketch Engine](https://www.sketchengine.eu/) under [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html), [MPL](https://www.mozilla.org/MPL/2.0), and/or other pertinent licenses.
 See their [bibliography](https://www.sketchengine.eu/bibliography-of-sketch-engine/) and [website](https://corpus.tools/) with open-source corpus tools.